 In 2014, Susan earned an Honours Bachelor of Arts from the University of Toronto, where she majored in (International) Peace, Conflict and Justice Studies.
 In 2017, Susan earned a Master of Fine Arts degree in Documentary Media from Ryerson University.
-She is a long-time human rights advocate and believes that revealing the Truth can compel positive change.
+She is a long-time human rights advocate and believes that revealing hard truths can compel positive change.
 Susan's writings have also been published many times.
 Please send requests for film screenings and/or public speaking to:email@example.com

 "In Jesus’ Name was the catalyst for the most honest, compassionate, and profound sharing that has occurred in my class to date and transformed the students’ understanding of Canada’s history and themselves. " Victoria Freeman, author, activist and instructor at the University of Toronto and York University

 I was brought into the world by four senior women of the village; my grandmothers.
 That piece of knowledge has always been significant for me.
 It carries me through many obstacles I face, knowing that I am on this world for a reason.